NamBui43/Finland-Covid-19-Vaccine-Distribution-Analysis/README.md

 Implement a database system for managing production and distribution of vaccines.

-Analyse Finland's vaccine distribution using SQL queries and Python pandas library.
+Analyse vaccine distribution within the Finnish healthcare system using SQL queries and Python pandas library.

 # Introduction
 The is the final project of Aalto University CS-A1155 - Databases for Data Science 2023.